Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/index.md

       type: image
   servicesEnabled: true
   servicesTitle: Services.
-  servicesText: We excel by adjusting our tailor-made services to each of our clients' requirements by bringing your property ideals to reality.
-We do so by rendering <a href="/brokers-and-realtors/services" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">still images with fine lighting and textures, immersive animation and 360 visualization experiences, and 3D tours, and virtual stagings</a> to make sure your client and buyers are able to experience architecture.
+  servicesText: "We excel by adjusting our tailor-made services to each of our clients' requirements by bringing your property ideals to reality.
+We do so by rendering [still images with fine lighting and textures, immersive animation and 360 visualization experiences, and 3D tours, and virtual stagings](/brokers-and-realtors/services) to make sure your client and buyers are able to experience architecture."
   servicesLinkText: Interested in knowing more about what we can do?
   servicesImageHref: /brokers-and-realtors/services
   servicesLinkHref: https://wa.me/13054693227